What is the primary difference between a phenotype and a genotype... | Channels for Pearson+

 C

-A phenotype is the DNA sequence, while a genotype is the protein structure.
+A phenotype is determined solely by environmental factors, while a genotype is determined by diet.

 D

-A phenotype is the environmental influence on traits, while a genotype is the inherited traits.
+A phenotype refers to the observable traits of an organism, while a genotype refers to the genetic makeup.

 Verified step by step guidance